 7. Pomegranate and Pistachio Chocolate Fudge

-Not only is this Pomegranate and Pistachio Chocolate Fudge delicious, it’s also bursting with crunch and color.
+Not only is this Pomegranate and Pistachio Chocolate Fudge by Jennifer Strohmeyer is delicious, it’s also bursting with crunch and color.
 Pomegranate seeds, pistachios, chocolate, peanut butter, and a hint of orange make for an unbelievable flavor and texture combination.
 When you bite into this fudge, the juice from pomegranate seeds burst open with their natural sweetness, enhancing the flavors of the other ingredients.
 Seriously, prepare to have this fudge rock your world.

 8. Almond Butter Cranberry Fudge Bites